 2016 – Harry Redknapp manages Jordan

-2018 – Katie Price narrowly avoids bankruptcy and is forced to sell personal items for a few quid on ebay.
+2018 (and continuing in 2019) – Katie Price narrowly avoids bankruptcy and is forced to sell personal items for a few quid on ebay.

 2017 – Harry Redknapp manages Birmingham City

-2018 – Birmingham face ‘significant points deduction’ after financial mismanagement leaves them with wages running at 202% of income.
+2018 – After escaping relegation by a single point thanks to ‘Arry’s genius, Birmingham face ‘significant points deduction’ after financial mismanagement leaves them with wages running at 202% of income.

-He’s back to his old ways.
+He’s done it again.
 I salute you ‘Arry.
 Well done.